A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Numerical Results

-From Figure~\ref{fig:SO(3)-low_noise}, we can see that our non-convex approach performs generally on par with the low-rank-sparse decomposition approach in terms of both estimation error and computation time, except for the case $p = 0.2$ where our method is faster.
-Despite that the spectral estimator is shown to be already rate-optimal under some settings~\cite{boumal2016nonconvex, ling2020near} and that our non-convex approach is initialized by the spectral estimator, the estimation error of the non-convex approach is substantially better than that of the spectral estimator.
-Quite surprisingly, the least unsquared deviation approach performs worse than the spectral estimator in terms of estimation error.
-The optimization problem associated with the least unsquared deviation approach is a nonlinear convex semidefinite programming obtained via relaxation technique and solved by the alternating direction augmented Lagrangian method~\cite{wen2010alternating}.
-We suspect that the unsatisfactory performance of the least unsquared deviation approach might be due to the fact that the alternating direction augmented Lagrangian method can only achieve low to medium accuracy and/or is sensitive to the penalty parameter in the augmented Lagrangian term.
+From Figure~\ref{fig:SO(3)-low_noise}, we see that the estimation performance of the proposed entropic spectral estimator is significantly better than that of the standard spectral estimator.
+Moreover, when GPM is initialized by the entropic spectral estimator, it yields an estimator whose performance further improves upon that of the entropic spectral estimator.
+We also note that in the low noise regime, the non-convex approach performs generally on par with the low-rank-sparse decomposition approach in terms of estimation error.
+This suggests that our approach is fairly robust to multiplicative and outlier noise, given that the low-rank-sparse decomposition approach was shown empirically to possess such a desirable property~\cite{arrigoni2018robust}.
+As for the computation time, both our entropic spectral estimator and the GPM-based non-convex approach are considerably faster than the low-rank-sparse decomposition approach.
+We also notice that the curves associated with the standard spectral estimator are less smooth and have large variance.
+This could be explained as follows.
+Recall that the block matrix $V_C$ is formed by the eigenvectors of $C$ (see Section~\ref{subsec:ese}) and contains much useful information for our estimation problem.
+If a certain block of $V_C$ lies close to $\mathcal{SO}(d)$, then the standard spectral estimator directly projects it onto $\mathcal{SO}(d)$.
+In this case, the projection retains the useful information and hence serves as a good estimation of the corresponding block of the ground truth.
+But if this is not the case (\ie, the block is close to the opposite disconnected component associated with $-1$ determinant), then the direct projection onto $\mathcal{SO}(d)$ would be a bad estimation.
+By the symmetry in our random instances, there is a half chance that the block would lie close to $\mathcal{SO}(d)$.
+This introduces extra variance to the standard spectral estimator.
+We should also point out that for $\mathcal{SO}(d)$-\sync, the proposed entropic spectral estimator has a different projection mechanism for the blocks.
+Roughly speaking, it first projects the block to the closest disconnected component, irrespective of the determinant.
+Then, if the projection has determinant $-1$, it further ``flips'' it to the counterpart element on $\mathcal{SO}(d)$.
+As another observation, quite surprisingly, the least unsquared deviation approach performs worse than the spectral estimator in terms of estimation error.
+The optimization problem associated with the least unsquared deviation approach is a nonlinear convex semidefinite program obtained via the relaxation technique and solved by the alternating direction augmented Lagrangian method~\cite{wen2010alternating}.
+We suspect that the unsatisfactory performance of the least unsquared deviation approach might be due to the fact that the alternating direction augmented Lagrangian method can only achieve low to medium accuracy and/or is sensitive to the choice of the penalty parameter in the augmented Lagrangian term.